brickpool/logo/doc/PG-Protocol.md

 ## Error Checking Methods
 The PG serial communication use two kinds of error checking.
 Parity checking (even) is applied to each character.
 Frame checking (XOR) is applied to some kind of messages.
 Both the character check and message frame check are generated by the device and applied to the message contents before transmission.
 The receiving device checks each character and the entire message frame during the reception.

-The DTE is configured by the user to wait for a predetermined timeout interval before aborting the transaction.
+The _DTE_ is configured by the user to wait for a predetermined timeout interval before aborting the transaction.
 This interval is set to be long enough for any
-LOGO to respond normally (in general between 75 and 600 ms).
-If the LOGO detects a transmission error, the message will be acted upon with an exception response.
-When the timeout will expire the DTE’s program has to handle these state.
+_LOGO!_ to respond normally (in general between 75 and 600 ms).
+If the _LOGO!_ detects a transmission error, the message will be acted upon with an exception response.
+When the timeout will expire the _DTE_’s program has to handle these state.

 ### Parity Checking
 Users must configure controllers for Even Parity checking.
 Since Even Parity is specified, the quantity of 1 bits will be counted in the data portion over all eight data bits.
 The parity bit will then be set to a 0 or 1 to result in an Even total of 1 bits.